In-wall wiring guide for home A/V

 Also, check out these articles for more details on specific A/V projects:

 - Want to wall mount your plasma or LCD TV?
-Watch our video to get an idea of what's involved, and see our wall-mounting guide for step-by-step installation advice.
+See our wall-mounting guide for step-by-step installation advice.

 - Improve TV sound with slim on-wall speakers or a sound bar.

 - Bring your music outside with outdoor speakers.
 See what's involved with our outdoor speaker installation video, and read our article on choosing and installing them.